celestiaorg/docs/docs/concepts/submit-data.md

 of the number of shares, the number of bytes per share, and the `gasPerByte` parameter.
 Finally, it adds a static amount per blob.

-The gas cost per blob byte and gas cost per transaction byte are parameters that could potentially be adjusted through the system's governance mechanisms.
-Hence, actual costs may vary depending on the current settings of these parameters.
+The `GasCostPerBlobByte` and `GasCostPerTransactionByte` are parameters that could potentially be adjusted through the system's governance mechanisms.
+Hence, actual costs may vary depending on the current state of these parameters.

 #### Estimating gas programmatically